gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

-Now that I have a clear model of what I need to defend against, I can tailor the way I invest my time in improving my site's security to the specific challenges I will *actually* have to deal, instead of imaginary worse-case scenarios [#]_.
+Now that I have a clear model of what I need to defend against, I can tailor the way I invest my time in improving my site's security to the specific challenges I will *actually* have to deal with, instead of imaginary worse-case scenarios [#]_.

 Threat modeling can be as high-level or as detailed as you want it to be.
 It is